Ready for the Global Workforce

 World Vision and World Vision Honduras

 Effective private sector engagement (PSE) is the holy grail of scaling access to youth economic opportunities.
 While developing partnerships with a few medium to large employers would seem an obvious strategy, hard-won lessons from the field support an alternative approach - building partnerships with many small, local employers and adapting programs in real-time to meeting their needs and closing the gap between labor demand and supply.
-This session will tell the story of a project in Honduras that shifted to a ‘small is beautiful’ approach, which increased private sector commitment to youth outcomes, demonstrated a more effective way to scale economic opportunities to youth, and led to nuanced collaborations to innovate targeted employment solutions (like online Talent Banks, micro franchises for youth with disabilities, local Employment Centers, and Idea Banks to connect financial partners with youth entrepreneurs).
+This session tells the story of a project in Honduras that shifted to a ‘small is beautiful’ approach, which increased private sector commitment to youth outcomes, demonstrated a more effective way to scale economic opportunities to youth, and led to nuanced collaborations to innovate targeted employment solutions (like online Talent Banks, micro franchises for youth with disabilities, local Employment Centers, and Idea Banks to connect financial partners with youth entrepreneurs).

 Re-imagining Skills to Jobs Value Chains